livepeer/video-nft/README.md

 ```

 It is common to prefer more control over the individual steps of the minting
-process though.
-You can use it to show some feedback to your user, ask for
+process.
+You can use it to show some feedback to your user and ask for
 additional information or confirmation.
 That same example would look like this:

 ```ts
 async function mintNft() {